Compare cheap car insurance

 Y | Yorkshire |

-- Age Identifier: The middle two numbers on the number plate indicate the age identifier.
-These numbers represent the year of registration and the specific six-month period in which the car was registered.
-The following table shows the age identifier codes:
+The age identifier, represented by the middle two numbers on the plate, tells you the year of registration and the six-month period within which the car was registered.

 Code | Registration Year |